 Darren Cofer is a Fellow at the Rockwell Collins Advanced Technology Center.
 He earned his PhD in Electrical and Computer Engineering from The University of Texas at Austin.

 His principal area of expertise is developing and applying advanced analysis methods and tools for verification and certification of high-integrity systems.
 His background includes work with formal methods for system and software analysis, the design of real-time embedded systems for safety-critical applications, and the development of nuclear propulsion systems in the U.S. Navy.

 He has served as principal investigator on government-sponsored research programs with NASA, NSA, AFRL, and DARPA, developing and using formal methods for verification of safety and security properties.
-He is currently the principal investigator for the air vehicle team in DARPA's High Assurance Cyber Military Systems project, focusing on formal proof of security properties for unmanned air vehicles.
+He is currently the principal investigator for Rockwell Collins teams working on DARPA's Cyber Assured Systems Engineering (CASE) and Assured Autonomy programs.